target0/ingi2349/README.md

 * Enabling Future Internet Architecture Research and Experimentation by Using Software Defined Networking
 * Enabling Hardware Exploration in Software-Defined Networking: A Flexible, Portable OpenFlow Switch
 * Enabling fast failure recovery in openflow networks
+* Experimental demonstration of OpenFlow control of packet and circuit switches
 * Exploiting locality in distributed SDN control
 * Fabric: a retrospective on evolving SDN
 * Fast, accurate simulation for SDN prototyping